-- HBO's 1980s Lakers Pilot Finds Its Magic Johnson and Kareem Abdul-Jabbar
+- HBO's Showtime Lakers Pilot Casts Its Magic Johnson & Kareem Abdul-Jabbar

 - HBO Sports' '24/7' Franchise Plays College Football For First Time

 - J.K.
 Rowling's Crime Drama 'Strike' To Return To HBO's Cinemax With Robert Glenister & Natasha O'Keeffe Joining Cast

 Executive producer Adam McKay is directing the pilot, which chronicles the professional and personal lives of the 1980s Lakers, one of sports’ most revered and dominant dynasties — a team that defined its era, both on and off the court.

 DeVaughn Nixon’s Norm Nixon is a debonair playboy who overcomes insurmountable odds to become the All-Star point guard of the Lakers.
 He expertly maneuvers the complexities of NBA stardom, until talented young rookie Magic Johnson (Quincy Isaiah) arrives in L.A.